-On average, households that install solar and heat pump hot water systems can expect to save between \$140-\$400 per year on their electricity bills.
+On average, households that install an energy-efficient hot water system can expect to save between \$140-\$400 per year on their electricity bills.

 Eligible households can receive a 50% rebate of up to \$1,000 on eligible solar hot water and heat pump hot water systems.